 I liked the idea of adding different spirits into this movie.
 With Elsa finishing the last movie with control of her magical powers, introducing ancient, powerful, and angry magical spirits gave Elsa a challenge to overcome.
-It made her use her powers, which was entertaining to watch, but it was clear that the spirits that she was facing were just as powerful, if not more so.
-It also increased the danger for other characters.
-This made it so that, while Elsa could handle herself, she still needed to protect those around her.
+It made her use her powers, which was entertaining to watch, but it was clear that the spirits she was facing were just as powerful, if not more so.
+It also increased the danger for other characters, so while Elsa could handle herself, she still needed to protect those around her.

 Con: Predictable (-3pts)